-As the first true digital natives in human history, Gen Z lives and breathes in cyberspace.
+As the first true digital citizens in human history, Gen Z lives and breathes in cyberspace.

 A recent Barnes & Noble College study has shown that 90% of Gen Z now use apps with interactive live video, including Zoom, Snapchat, and Twitch.